 ●Imaging abnormalities consistent with enthesitis or arthritis

-Acute inflammatory changes — Acute phase reactants such as the erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) may be elevated, depending upon the degree of systemic involvement and upon the acuity and activity of disease.
+Acute inflammatory changes — Acute phase reactants such as the erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) may be elevated.
 In many patients, however, these studies may be normal; elevations in acute phase reactants were found in less than half of patients diagnosed with reactive arthritis in one study .
-Some patients exhibit peripheral blood leukocytosis with increased numbers of granulocytes.

 Inflammatory synovitis — The findings in synovial fluid are nonspecific and are characteristic of inflammatory arthritis, with elevated leukocyte counts, predominantly neutrophils.
 White blood cell (WBC) counts are typically between 2000 and 64,000 WBC per mm3 .
-(See "Synovial fluid analysis" and "Evaluation of the adult with monoarticular pain".)
+(See "Synovial fluid analysis" and "Overview of monoarthritis in adults".)

 Imaging abnormalities — There are no specific findings on plain radiographs that can establish a diagnosis of reactive arthritis.
 Changes are usually limited to those associated with joint swelling if inflammatory arthritis is present.
 Patients with concurrent or past heel pain may show calcaneal spurs, but such findings are nonspecific and can be seen in other forms of arthritis and in asymptomatic individuals .

-DIAGNOSIS — The diagnosis of reactive arthritis is a clinical diagnosis.
+DIAGNOSIS — The diagnosis of reactive arthritis is a clinical diagnosis based upon the pattern of findings.
 There is no single definitive diagnostic test, nor are there validated diagnostic criteria.
-The diagnosis can generally be made in patients with all three of the following:
+The diagnosis can generally be made in patients who exhibit all three of the following:

-●Characteristic musculoskeletal findings – Such findings may include oligoarthritis of peripheral joints, most often with asymmetric involvement of the lower extremity, enthesitis, dactylitis, or inflammatory back pain.
+●Characteristic musculoskeletal findings – Such findings include a combination of oligoarthritis of peripheral joints, most often with asymmetric involvement of the lower extremity, enthesitis, dactylitis, or inflammatory back pain.
 (See 'Musculoskeletal signs and symptoms' above and 'Inflammatory synovitis' above and 'Imaging abnormalities' above.)

 Inability to identify the causative pathogen does not exclude the diagnosis of reactive arthritis.
 Even in well-controlled studies, pathogens can be identified in only about 50 percent of the patients.
 In those cases, the diagnosis of infections would depend entirely upon the history.
 (See 'Preceding infection' above and 'Antecedent or concomitant infection' above.)